How to Perform a Risk Assessment

 Risk Assessment Tools and Techniques

 There are options on the tools and techniques that can be seamlessly incorporated into a business’ process.
 The four common risk assessment tools are: risk matrix, decision tree, failure modes and effects analysis (FMEA), and bowtie model.
-Other risk assessment techniques include the what-if analysis, failure tree analysis, and hazard operability analysis.
+Other risk assessment techniques include the what-if analysis, failure tree analysis, Layer of Protection Analysis (LOPA) and Hazard and Operability (HAZOP) analysis.

 Improve your GRC management